sandftae/php-b-tree/README.md

 ## Dump the B-Tree Data Structure and see a visual representation of it using external sources

-This is an example of a B-Tree dump for capacity of 5:
+This is an example of a B-Tree dump for a capacity of 5:
 ```json lines
 {
   "maxKeys": 5,